Bradford, Wakefield and Leeds Railway: Origins

-At the conclusion of a Parliamentary struggle, the Great Northern Railway was authorised in 1846 to build a railway line from London to York.
+At the conclusion of a parliamentary struggle, the Great Northern Railway was authorised in 1846 to build a railway line from London to York.
 York was already reached from London by linked railways in the group controlled by George Hudson, the so-called Railway King.
 His business methods were tough and effective, but they were also underhand and dishonest, and eventually he was found out and disgraced.

 The Great Northern Railway promoters had wanted branches to Sheffield and Leeds, but these were cut out of the authorisation in Parliament.
 Leeds was an important commercial centre, and the GNR had to take alternative steps to reach it.
 For a time the only possibility was over the Lancashire and Yorkshire Railway from Askern Junction (north of Doncaster) to Knottingley and Methley, and from there over the Midland Railway to Gelderd Junction, immediately outside the Leeds Central station.
 GNR trains making that journey finally reached the station by reversing over a short length of the Leeds and Thirsk Railway.
 The first GNR trains reached Leeds by this route on 1 October 1849.
 The Midland Railway was firmly under the control of George Hudson and was therefore hostile to the GNR, but Hudson was at the final stage of his powers and his initial antagonism became ineffective.

 On 1 August 1854, the Leeds, Bradford and Halifax Junction Railway opened its line between Leeds and Bowling, near Bradford.
 Great Northern Railway trains ran over it, reaching Halifax over the Lancashire and Yorkshire Railway.
 For the first time a direct communication from Halifax to London without break of journey was created.
 Although the LB&HJR was independent, the beginnings of a Great Northern Railway network in West Yorkshire were visible.

 Authorisation

-Nevertheless, there were still some significant gaps in the railway system, and another independent company, the Bradford, Wakefield and Leeds Railway secured its authorising Act on 10 July 1854.
+Nevertheless, there were still some significant gaps in the railway system, and another independent company, the Bradford, Wakefield and Leeds Railway secured its authorising act of Parliament, the Bradford, Wakefield and Leeds Railway Act 1854 (17 & 18 Vict. c. clx) on 10 July 1854.
 Authorised share capital was £180,000.

 It was to be built from the Wakefield station of the Lancashire and Yorkshire Railway, via Ardsley, to Wortley Junction on the LB&HJR, near Leeds.
 Wortley Junction was to be formed as a triangular junction, enabling direct running from Wakefield towards Bradford and Halifax.

 The originating point was Ings Road Junction, immediately west of the Wakefield station of the Lancashire and Yorkshire Railway, later Wakefield Kirkgate station.
 The line was double track and stations were at Wakefield (Westgate), Lofthouse, and Ardsley.